Georgina Lowe

-Among her TV Producer credits are the BBC miniseries Tipping the Velvet (2002), Fingersmith (2005), the ITV1 series Kingdom (2007–2009) and the Agatha Christie series Partners in Crime (2015).
+Among her TV Producer credits are the BBC miniseries Tipping the Velvet (2002), Fingersmith (2005), the ITV1 series Kingdom (2007–2009) and the Agatha Christie series Partners in Crime (2015), Sky's Mad Dogs,(2012), Mammals (2022) and Malice (2025) for Amazon Prime Video.

-In 1993, she started working with Mike Leigh and his producer Simon Channing Williams, as production manager on Naked, and since then she has been involved in the production of all Leigh's films.
+After starting work in corporate films, documentaries, then music videos and commercials, she started working with Mike Leigh and his producer Simon Channing Williams, as production manager on Naked.
+Since then she has been involved in the production of all Leigh's films.